pyrsia/pyrsia/docs/tutorials/build_from_source_docker.md

 **Important**: do not simply copy/paste this command, the multiaddress on your local system will be different.

-At this points, we are running a Pyrsia network consisting of two nodes, so let's continue building an artifact and providing it on the network.
+At this point, we are running a Pyrsia network consisting of two nodes, so let's continue building an artifact and providing it on the network.

 ## Trigger a build from source for a given artifact